 Crudite, here we come!
 Carrots might be the gold standard for vegetable dipping with their bright color and bold texture.
+Cut them into carrot fries for a fun snack!
 Pair with a Greek yogurt-based ranch dressing or classic hummus for a healthy kid-friendly snack.

 Its neutral color, mild flavor and flexibility as an ingredient make cauliflower an appealing kid-friendly vegetable.
 Adding pureed cauliflower to an alfredo sauce or even a berry smoothie won’t dramatically change the flavor, and it provides an extra boost of fiber and vitamin C. Nurture Life has meals designed with picky-eaters in mind, which is why we add pureed cauliflower to our mac & cheese sauce.
 Once your picky eater is comfortable with cauliflower in sauces, try serving it roasted with a drizzle of olive oil and salt or balsamic vinegar.

 If your kid is picky about eating zucchini and summer squash on their own, try including them in a pasta sauce: Dice zucchini in the food processor and add to a red sauce just before mixing with the pasta.
 Once your kid has become comfortable with zucchini in their sauce, you can take their pasta to the next level with zoodles!
 Also, try zucchini bread for a sweet treat!